- Home

 Implementation

-‘Salut!’ covers the Programme of Study for Key Stage 2; the school’s Long Term Plan for French incorporates the 24 units from the programme over Years 3 to 6.
+‘CGP Plus’ covers the Programme of Study for Key Stage 2; the school’s Long Term Plan for French incorporates 3 core units from the programme over Years 3 to 6.
 Each unit is themed and lasts half a term.
 Pupils are introduced to key vocabulary through games and reading and listening activities.
 They are then encouraged to use these new words in phrases, sentences and songs and each unit ends with a story or further song, again using the key vocabulary.
 Within the lessons, pupils also practise asking and answering questions, with an emphasis on using the correct pronunciation and grammar, and older pupils are introduced to written activities such as labelling, sentence work and simple comprehension tasks.
 Each unit of work identifies the prior knowledge pupils need to access the unit, focus vocabulary, a recommended format for each lesson and additional extension activities, if needed.

 French is taught in Key Stage 2 in discrete weekly sessions which aim to develop effective and transferrable language learning, including knowledge and skills that help pupils access the wider world.
 Progression is built into the curriculum, which is taught in units, helping pupils to acquire, use and apply an increasing vocabulary across a range of situations.